affandyfandy/MidtermExamGroup04/README.md

 ### Planning

 In the first phase, we defined the scope of the system.
-We began by defining the use case:
+We began by defining the user story:

-> **AS A CUSTOMER, I WANT TO BUY SOME PRODUCTS AND KNOW THEIR TOTAL PRICE, SO I NEED AN INVOICE TO SUMMARIZE THE ORDER LINES.**
+> **AS A CUSTOMER, I WANT TO BUY SOME PRODUCTS AND KNOW THEIR TOTAL PRICE SO THAT I NEED AN INVOICE TO SUMMARIZE THE ORDER LINES.**

 From this use case, we identified four main objects: **Customer, Product, Invoice, and OrderLine**.

 #### Customer
-The Customer object is expected to manage customer operations, from basic queries (CRUD) to high-level transactions, such as placing an order.
+The Customer object is expected to manage customer operations, from basic queries (CRUD) to complex operations, such as placing an order.

 #### Product
-The Product object is expected to manage product operations, from basic queries (CRUD) to high-level transactions, such as purchasing a product.
+The Product object is expected to manage product operations, from basic queries (CRUD) to complex operations, such as purchasing a product.

 #### OrderLine
-The OrderLine object is expected to manage order operations, from basic queries (CRUD) to high-level transactions, such as checking out an order into an invoice.
+The OrderLine object is expected to manage order operations, from basic queries (CRUD) to complex operations, such as checking out an order into an invoice.

 #### Invoice
-The Invoice object is expected to manage invoice operations, from basic queries (CRUD) to high-level transactions, such as printing an invoice.
+The Invoice object is expected to manage invoice operations, from basic queries (CRUD) to complex operations, such as printing an invoice.

 ### Designing

-To help define the system's structure, we started with low-level diagram and expanded to top-level diagram.
+To help define the system's structure, we started with low-level diagram and expanded to high-level diagram.
 Firstly, we created an entity relationship diagram (ERD), which covers the relationships between each object.

 ![erd.png](/diagram/erd.png)